 This essential nutrient, mostly available from animal sources, protects nerve and brain cells from free radical damage.
 B-12 has also been shown to reduce pain associated with neuropathy.
 The vitamin contributes to the creation of healthy DNA and RNA (the human body’s genetic material).
 It also works with other B vitamins to form red blood cells, support immune system health, improve mood, protect the cardiovascular system, and maintain overall energy levels.

 The only natural sources of B-12 are animal foods.
 This includes organ meats (liver and kidney), eggs, beef, pork, seafood, and dairy products.
 These foods, however, often carry a heavy toxic burden, so supplementation with a vegan B-12 supplement is often advised for most people.
 While vegetarians can get vitamin B-12 through dairy, vegans need to supplement so as not to become deficient.
-Early symptoms of B-12 deficiency include fatigue, digestive problems, nausea, and loss of menstruation.
+Early symptoms of B-12 deficiency include fatigue, digestive issues, nausea, and loss of menstruation.
 Advanced symptoms include nerve pain, mental health disorders, infertility, impaired immune function, and anemia.

 What are the 4 Types of B-12?